acm-uiuc/til/_til/vim/difference-between-wq-and-x.md

+---
-# Difference Between :wq and :x
+title: Difference Between :wq and :x
+category: vim
+---

 The `:wq` command is used in Vim to write and quit.
 The contents of the buffer are written to disk for the associated file and then the Vim session